Find this month's constraint.

 Do you need access to our systems?

-Is this a full CRM implementation?
+Is this a dashboard project?

-Can you work with WhatsApp-led sales flows?
+Can this include WhatsApp-led sales flows?

 Who is this not right for?